giellalt/giellalt.github.io/dicts/nds/NDSTroubleshooting.md

 To fix:

-# Go to: .../configs/language_specific_rules/tagsets
+1. Go to: .../configs/language_specific_rules/tagsets
-# Check that ZZZ.tagset exists, where ZZZ is the language ISO (this may be `udm`,
+1. Check that ZZZ.tagset exists, where ZZZ is the language ISO (this may be `udm`,
-or `udmM`, or some other short code used within NDS for the language).
+1.  `udmM`, or some other short code used within NDS for the language).
+1. Then,
-# If it exists:
-## edit the file and add a `pos` category with at least one entry
+	- If it exists: edit the file and add a `pos` category with at least one entry
-# If it does not exist:
-## create the file, and do the above.
+	- If it does not exist: create the file, and do the above.

 For more information on tagsets, see [NDS Linguistic settings](NDSLinguisticSettings.html).